ahaggqvist/Uroskur/README.md

 # Uroskur
-Uroskur fetches a forecast for the next 48 hours from OpenWeather and routes from Strava and displays the weather conditions along your route depending on your pace, time of day and start date.
+Uroskur fetches a forecast for the next 48 hours from OpenWeather and routes from Strava and displays the weather conditions along your route based upon your pace, time of day and start date.

 ## Screenshots
 <img src="https://i.ibb.co/H44p4ST/main.png" alt="main" border="0">